 - Limit contact with other people – think about when you come and avoid busy sites and peak times of day (between 1 and 3pm)

 - Follow social distancing rules.
-Keep away from other people (2 metres apart)
+Keep away from other people (2 metres where possible)

-- Clean your hands regularly – bring hand/sanitising gel with you (as there are no facilities available to wash hands) and use it after touching shared surfaces e.g. gates and stiles when walking on paths
+- Clean your hands regularly – bring hand/sanitising gel with you (as there may not be hand washing facilities available) and use it after touching shared surfaces e.g. gates and stiles when walking on paths

 - Keep your dog on a lead at all times